bwang40/ECE742_LabMaterial_Fall2020/README.rst

 Directory Structure
 =======================
   - BoardSupportPackages: This is to install the board support packages for the NEXYS DDR4 board for VIVADO software tool.
 Follow the instruction in https://reference.digilentinc.com/vivado/installing-vivado/start (This step is not required since we are only doing the simulation this semester due to the COVID-19)
-  - Documents: These are some very useful documentations for the lab
+  - Documents: Some very useful documentations for the lab
-  - Labs_CheatSheet: Contains code for the labs
+  - Labs_CheatSheet: Codes for the labs
   - VHDL Modules: Useful VHDL modules that can be used in the lab

 Labs
 ======================
-These are short introduction of each lab.
+Short introduction of each lab.

 lab 1
 ----------